aimms/how-to/Articles/329/329-more-logging.rst

 *   The file provided is just a template to be tailored as needed.

-*   Line 1: We keep the echo-ing on; such that we can see afterwards whether the ``.bat`` file worked as expected.
+*   Line 1: We keep the echo-ing on; such that we can see afterward whether the ``.bat`` file worked as expected.

 *   Lines 10-16: Search the folder ``%localappdata%\AIMMS\IFA\Aimms\`` for the latest AIMMS installed.
     For me, this doesn't work as I still have AIMMS 4.9 installed.
     That is why I uncommented line 4, and commented out lines 10-16 for the projects I'm working on.

 *   Line 23: Here AIMMS is started using the command line option ``--logcfg``.
-    The trick in this statement, is that it is applied to every ``.aimms`` file in the folder.
+    The trick in this statement is that it is applied to every ``.aimms`` file in the folder.
     As there is usually only one such file, this works out nicely.

 *   Line 28,29 The XML file appender only writes to a file with an absolute path.